-ASSESSMENT OF OPPORTUNITIES Does not apply.
-There are no gras sslands, shrublands, or native pastures of on your farm.
+Assessment of Opportunities 🗆 Does not a \Box Does not apply.
+There are no grasslands, shrublands, or native pastures on your farm.
 Achieved Some Opportunity Considerable Opportunity Notes Grazing is managed to optimize production and maintain biodiversity.
 Grazing is managed but production and the maintenance of biodiversity is not optimized.
 Grazing is not managed.
 There are many varieties of native plants species, including shrubs, in your native pasture.
 There are few native plants species, including shrubs, in your native pasture.
 There are no native plants species, including shrubs, in your native pasture.
 Native pastures on your land have a diversity of vegetation structure with different heights of grasses, forbs, and shrubs.
 Native pastures on your land have some diversity of vegetation structure.
 Native pastures on your land have little diversity of vegetation structure.
 There are no bare, trampled, or eroded areas in your native pastures.
 There are a few bare, trampled, or eroded areas in your native pastures.
 There are extensive bare, trampled, or eroded areas in your native pastures.
-There are few weeds and/or invasive plant species, and they are controlled.
-Weeds and/or invasive plant species are present and may be out- competing native plants.
+Achieved Some Opportunity Considerable Opportunity Notes There are few weeds and/or invasive plant species, and they are controlled.
+Weeds and/or invasive plant species are present and may be out-competing native plants.
 Weeds and/or invasive plant species are common but can be controlled.
 Plant litter is present.
 Plant litter is minimal.
 Plant litter is lacking.
 All marginal and erodable lands are in perennial cover.
 Most marginal and erodable lands are in perennial cover.
 Marginal and erodable lands are in annual crop production.
 There is limited ingrowth of trees on your native pastures.
 Ingrowth of trees on native pastures is affecting the variety of species present.
 Ingrowth of trees is significantly limiting the variety of species present.